-Moving west and climbing the vertical gradient of the Andes Mountains, the flora and fauna change notably.
-The landscape begins to transform into forests, which consist mostly of three species of the southern beech (Nothofagus) genus: lenga, ñire, and coihue.
+Moving west and climbing the vertical gradient of the Andes Mountains, flora and fauna change notably.
+The landscape begins to transform into forests, consisting mainly of the southern beech (Nothofagus) genus species: lenga, ñire, and coihue.

 Here, rainfall can be very high, generating dense forests.
-These forests host 370 vascular plant genera, which are vital to the survival of the surrounding fauna.
+These forests host 370 vascular plant genera, vital to the surrounding fauna's survival.
 Some significant mammals include the endangered huemul deer, puma, red fox, and various species of bats.

 The guanaco acts as a keystone species: it prevents the domination of grass species, acts as a disperser and fertilizes, and has high reproductive rates, providing food for local carnivores, especially pumas.